gfidone/COSMOS/README.md

 With COSMOS, we provide a cost-effective, maximally controllable solution for *generating* your evidence rather than *collecting* it from the real world.

 ### How does COSMOS work?
 COSMOS initializes a population of generative agents with given social, psychological or demographic characteristics.
 In a simulation run, agents generate posts and comments in a OSN-like environment.
 Each action, however, is replicated in a *counterfactual* stream of events where a moderation strategy is enforced under *ceteris paribus* conditions.
-In this way, at the end of the simulation you can tell *what would have happened* if that moderation strategy was employed.
+In this way, at the end of the simulation you can tell *what would have happened* if that moderation strategy was used on that population of users.

 ### How to use COSMOS?